srid/neuron/CONTRIBUTING.md

 ### Autoformatting

-I autoformat every Haskell source using [ormolu](https://github.com/tweag/ormolu).
-Before opening a PR you are encouraged to do the same.
-However if you have trouble installing ormolu for whatever reason, don't let that prevent you from contributing.
+Run the `bin/format` script to auto-format your Haskell source changes using [ormolu](https://github.com/tweag/ormolu).

 ### Test your build